-Before You Begin: Download the student exercise files from the Student Resource Center (labyrinthelab. com/office19) and determine your file storage location before beginning this exercise.
+Before You Begin: Download the student exercise files from your eLab course or the Student Resource Center (labyrinthelab.com/office19) and determine your file storage location before beginning this exercise.

-- 1. Start PowerPoint; open P9-D1-Final from your PowerPoint Chapter 9 folder and save it as: P9-D1-FinalRevised - Select the Operating Hours slide and note that the first three bullets show the word Available (lowercase in the third bullet).
-You will change the word Available to Open for two of the instances.
+- Start PowerPoint; open P9-D1-Final from your PowerPoint Chapter 9 folder and save it as: P9-D1-FinalRevised - 2.
+Select the Operating Hours slide and note that the first three bullets show the word Available (lowercase in the third bullet).